 And while there are more people at work with mental health conditions than ever before, some 300,000 people with a long term mental health problems lose their jobs each year, and at a much higher rate than those with physical health conditions.

 Mental ill health may relate to depression, anxiety, Post-Traumatic Stress Disorder (PTSD), personality disorder, bi-polar, schizophrenia… but as clinical and business psychologist Dr Lucinda (Lucy) Shoolbred explains, mental health awareness applies just as much when things are going well.

 It’s only by understanding how our own mental health might have ups and downs that we can understand the difference between something like transitory stress – in response to a temporary work or home situation, for example – and something more deep rooted and long term, mental ill health.
 Understanding our own mental health undulations is essential before we can better understand and support the mental health of others.

-Dr Shoolbred delivers two Bec Development workshops that address this.
+Dr Shoolbred delivers two BD workshops that address this.
 One designed to train up mental health champions to drive organisation-wide initiatives within their organisations and the second to enable employee populations at large to recognise mental health issues in themselves and others and have more open and supportive workplace interactions around them.
-Find out more about our wellbeing and mental health awareness BOOST days and workshops
+Find out more about our well-being and mental health awareness BOOST days and workshops

 Creating conversations and workplace initiatives around mental health delivers benefits to both the business and the individual, she says.
 Good employers recognise this, observes Dr Shoolbred, and create environments where people are mental health aware, feel empowered to talk about emotions in a mental health context.